Building a Data Pipeline? Don’t Overlook These 7 Factors

 Broadly, data pipelines enable you to move data from sources into a destination after some data transformations.
 But it involves a far more complex chain of interconnected activities in practicality.

 You must stitch together different tools for data ingestion, integration, data quality, orchestration, data governance, observability, and more.
-A pipeline welds multiple components and processes to reliably take raw data from one point A, perform simple or complex transformations, and deliver valuable analytics-ready data to point B. We have discussed what data pipelines are in detail in this blog.
+A pipeline welds multiple components and processes to reliably take raw data from one point A, perform simple or complex transformations, and deliver valuable analytics-ready data to point B. We have discussed in this blog, what are data pipelines.
 Below are common challenges you may face when developing and managing data pipelines.

 1) Increase in data volume and new data sources